alwaysJunior/alwaysJunior/README.md

 - 📫 You can reach me [here](https://www.emrerdogan.com)
 - 🎯 I love to find some solutions on Frontend Mentor, you can check my frontend mentor profile [here](https://www.frontendmentor.io/profile/alwaysJunior)

-#### I'm just starting to learn Javascript, I would be very happy if you would like to accompany or help me in this process.
+#### I'm just started learning Javascript, I would be very happy if you would like to accompany or help me in this process.

 **_Thank you for the visit_**